bricedeganahl/fotofox-rails-task/README.md

 ##### Create a Visual Representation of Different Charges:

-On the view that shows all charges (most likely the *GET /charges* route), create three lists with H1 headers.
+On the view that shows all charges (most likely the *GET /* route), create three lists with H1 headers.
+*Note: This is required to be on the home page of live Heroku app, for easy reviewing.*

 - List 1 -
   - Header: Failed Charges